Our 2018 report can be viewed here

 Equality And Diversity

 We advocate for gender equality and are building a diverse workforce to create opportunities for our people and their communities to prosper.
 The wellbeing of our people is of utmost concern, and we work to provide a safe, healthy working environment, where opportunities to develop professionally and personally are part of every working day.
 We will not tolerate discrimination, bullying or harassment.
 The wellbeing of the communities in which we operate is a key priority, and we have developed sustainability programs that aim to improve the daily lives of those within them.

 Access to electricity is a key development indicator as, among other benefits, it offers improved lighting and phone charging to support learning and working opportunities.
 We launched our Generator Recycling Program in 2016, which helps support a local community and reduce the number of generators sent to landfill.
 Whenever we upgrade a hybrid power site, we donate working generators to institutions in need, such as schools, orphanages, NGOs, hospitals and community centers.
 As at December 2019, we had donated a total of 263 generators across our five African markets.

 Medical Support For Remote Communities

 In rural areas in emerging markets, a significant proportion of people's health remains in jeopardy due to the widespread lack of access to primary healthcare.
 Our Nigeria and Cameroon teams support medical outreaches in several remote communities through our mobile health clinic, Wellness-On-Wheels, also known as WoW.
 The program helps create awareness about preventable diseases and family planning.
 It also provides immunization, malaria diagnosis and treatment, HIV counselling and testing, tuberculosis testing, and diarrhea (safe water) services to communities that are hard to reach or have limited medical services.
-Over 12,000 people have already benefited from WoW health services in Nigeria and Cameroon.

 Minimizing the impact of our operations and protecting our shared environment.